Study Commissioned by Commercial Real Estate Women (CREW) Network Measures Advancements of Women in Workplace Long Populated Mostly By Men

 - The study found an increase in the number of women with less than five years of experience and women with more than 20 years of experience.

-- Men still report earning a greater portion of their overall compensation from various forms of variable compensation such as bonuses, stock options, etc. but both men and women are beginning to report that a higher percentage of their total compensation is drawn from base salary (58% in 2005 to 67% in 2010).
+- Men still report earning a greater portion of their overall compensation from various forms of variable compensation such as bonuses, stock options, etc. but both men and women are beginning to report that a higher percentage of their total compensation is drawn from base salary (58 percent in 2005 to 67 percent in 2010).

-- C-Suite positions continue to be a majority male: In the survey, 9% of the female respondents reported holding a C-suite position - President, CEO, CFO, COO - while 22% of the male respondents reported holding C-Suite positions.
+- C-Suite positions continue to be a majority male: In the survey, 9 percent of the female respondents reported holding a C-suite position – President, CEO, CFO, COO – while 22 percent of the male respondents reported holding C-Suite positions.

 - Overall, the number of C-Suite positions was significantly reduced in the 2010 study for both men and women, compared to the 2005 study, in response to the depressed economy in 2010.
-Women who reported being in C-Suite positions declined from 13% in 2005 to 9% in 2010, whereas men declined from 32% to 22%, respectively.
+Women who reported being in C-Suite positions declined from 13 percent in 2005 to 9 percent in 2010, whereas men declined from 32 percent to 22 percent, respectively.

-The study was administered by the Cornell University Program in Real Estate to more than 2900 individuals in a wide variety of specialties within commercial real estate.
+The study was administered by the Cornell University Program in Real Estate with more than 2,900 individuals participating, representing a wide variety of specialties within commercial real estate.
 Respondents were reached through 13 professional associations serving various aspects of commercial real estate.

-The premier underwriter is CB Richard Ellis; executive underwriter is Prudential and the associate underwriters are Kutak Rock, LLP and CREW Foundation.
+The premier underwriter is CB Richard Ellis; executive underwriter is Prudential, senior underwriter is Fannie Mae and the associate underwriters are Kutak Rock, LLP and CREW Foundation.

 About CREW Network: